Patient Questions, Answered

 Influenza A Vs B In Australia: What Employers Need To Know For 2026

 Influenza A is more common, crosses species, and has pandemic potential.
 Influenza B is human-only and often skews younger.
 In real life, flu A vs flu B symptoms look very similar, and either can sideline teams.
-From 2026, Australia moves to trivalent influenza vaccines (TIV) — A(H1N1) + A(H3N2) + B/Victoria — with B/Yamagata phased out after no detections since 2020.
+From 2026, Australia uses trivalent influenza vaccines (TIV) — A(H1N1) + A(H3N2) + B/Victoria — with B/Yamagata phased out after no detections since 2020.

 “Every winter I’m asked: which flu is worse — A or B?
 In workplaces, that’s the wrong question.
 If people are off sick, productivity drops.
 The wins come from timely vaccination, easy booking, and clear comms.” — Aitor Aspiazu, RN.